ultragtx/GSBookShelf/README.md

 2. scroll up/down while draging
 3. add & remove animation
 4. custom header (add a search bar or anything you want)
+5. bookView and shelfCell are just UIViews. if you want to enable reusing, add the protocols.

+How TO:

+1. Just Take a look at the example.

 TODO: